-These pages sit alongside our Guide to the GDPR and supplement the Article 29 Guidelines on Automated individual decision-making and profiling.
+These pages sit alongside our Guide to the GDPR and supplement the Article 29 Working Party Guidelines on Automated individual decision-making and profiling, which have been endorsed by the European Data Protection Board (EDPB).
 They provide more practical guidance for UK organisations on automated decision-making and profiling under the GDPR.

 The GDPR includes provisions to reflect organisations’ increasing use of profiling and automated decision-making across a wide range of applications.
 These provisions are designed to protect individuals from the potential risks that this type of processing can create.